 To Be a Man Is to Be a Slave

 Ask someone what makes a man, and the answer is always the same.
 He must sacrifice for his family.
 He must work tirelessly, often in silence, without asking for thanks.
 He must protect and provide, endure hardship without complaint, and be the unshakable foundation upon which everyone else stands.
-In essence, he is expected to be a servant, a slave, whose life is not his own but belongs to those who depend on him.
+Essentially, he is expected to be a servant, a slave, whose life is not his own but belongs to those who depend on him.

-But the unspoken truth is men have souls, too.
+But men have souls, too.
 They have hearts, emotions, and aspirations that are uniquely their own.
-But these are seen as secondary, even irrelevant.
-A man’s worth is tied not to his humanity but to his productivity, his ability to serve and sacrifice.
+But these are seen as secondary and irrelevant.

-To be a man, truly, is to embrace this freedom, even when it comes at great cost.
+To be a man is to embrace this freedom, even when it comes at great cost.
 It’s to understand that the price of freedom is worth paying, because the alternative, living as a slave, is no life at all.
 Anything less than freedom is just survival.
 Anything less than authenticity is mere existence.

 Thanks for reading!
 Subscribe to receive new posts.